Rotator cuff tear: Treatment

 A rotator cuff tear can be treated operatively or non-operatively.
 No benefit is seen from early rather than delayed surgery, and many with partial tears and some with complete tears will respond to nonoperative management.
 Consequently, an individual may begin with nonsurgical management.
 However, early surgical treatment may be considered in significant (>1 cm – 1.5 cm) acute tears, in young individuals with full-thickness tears who have a significant risk for the development of irreparable rotator cuff damage, or the patient is very active and/or uses their arms for overhead work or sports.

 Rotator-cuff surgery appears to result in similar benefits as nonoperative management.
 As a conservative approach has less complications and is less expensive it is recommended as initial treatment.

+Proper treatment decisions really depend on the circumstances of the patient, considering factors such as medical condition, functional demands, extent and severity of the tear, and previous history.

 Non-operative treatment

 Those with pain but reasonably maintained function are suitable for nonoperative management.
 This includes medications that provide pain relief such as anti-inflammatory agents, topical pain relievers such as cold packs, and if warranted, subacromial corticosteroid or local anesthetic injection.
 Topical glyceryl trinitrate appears effective at relieving acute symptoms however, headaches were reported as a side effect.
 A sling may be offered for short-term comfort, with the understanding that undesirable shoulder stiffness can develop with prolonged immobilization.
-Early physical therapy may afford pain relief with modalities (e.g. iontophoresis) and help to maintain motion.
+Early physical therapy may afford pain relief with modalities (e.g., iontophoresis) and help to maintain motion.
 Ultrasound treatment is not efficacious.
 As pain decreases, strength deficiencies and biomechanical errors can be corrected.

-Shock wave therapy has seen widespread use since the 1990s to treat various musculoskeletal disorders including rotator cuff disease, but evidence of its efficacy remains dubious.
-In a review of 2020, the benefits and harms of shock wave therapy for rotator cuff disease, with or without calcificationcurrently, were investigated.
+Shock wave therapy has seen widespread use since the 1990s to treat various musculoskeletal disorders, including rotator cuff disease, but evidence of its efficacy remains dubious.
+In a review of 2020, the benefits and harms of shock wave therapy for rotator cuff disease, with or without calcification, were investigated.
 They found low to moderate certainty evidence, that there were very few clinically important benefits of shock wave therapy, and uncertainty regarding its safety.

-A conservative physical therapy program begins with preliminary rest and restriction from engaging in activities which gave rise to symptoms.
+A conservative physical therapy program begins with preliminary rest and restriction from engaging in activities that gave rise to symptoms.
 Normally, inflammation can usually be controlled within one to two weeks, using a nonsteroidal anti-inflammatory drug and subacromial steroid injections to decrease inflammation, to the point that pain has been significantly decreased to make stretching tolerable.
 After this short period, rapid stiffening and an increase in pain can result if sufficient stretching has not been implemented.